ryssbowh/pingu-forms-module/README.md

 Each field must implement `setModelValue(BaseModel $model, string $name, $value)` which populates the model with a value (called by `Formable`)

+When your models and their fields defines all those, they can safely be used with the Core ModelController

 ### Renderers
 Renderers define how a field is rendered in html.
 They take for argument an array of options defined by the field.